 The global customers and partners of the IANA services have expectations with respect to Human Rights.
 The implementation of these recommendations will partially address these expectations.

 Maintain the openness of the Internet.

-Recommendation 6 is instrumental to meeting this requirement
+Recommendation #6 is instrumental to meeting this requirement

 NTIA will not accept a proposal that replaces the NTIA role with a government-led or an inter-governmental organization solution.

 N/A